-- Moro reflex: This reflex causes your baby to flail his arms out and cry when he is startled.
-The Moro reflex stops when your baby is about 2 months old.
+- Moro reflex.
+This reflex causes your newborn to flail his arms out and cry when he is startled.
+The Moro reflex stops when your newborn is about 2 months old.

-- Grasp reflex: The grasp reflex is when the palm of your baby's hand closes when you stroke it.
-The hand grasp turns into grasping on purpose when your baby is about 5 to 6 months old.
+- Grasp reflex.
+The grasp reflex is when the palm of your newborn's hand closes when you stroke it.
+The hand grasp turns into grasping on purpose when your newborn is about 5 to 6 months old.
 Your newborn can bring his hands toward his mouth and suck on his fingers.

-- Crawling reflex: This action happens when your baby is put on his tummy.
+- Crawling reflex.
+This action happens when your newborn is put on his tummy.
 He will move his legs like he is crawling.
 He may also start to push himself up on his arms.
-The crawling reflex will start near the end of your baby's first month.
+The crawling reflex will start near the end of your newborn's first month.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.